nbanglawala/build-instructions/Amber/build_Amber16_gcc5_ivybrg.md

 `\work` file system on ARCHER so the required librarie s are available on the compute nodes at runtime.

-__Note:__ The whoel build and install process should take a couple of hours.
+__Note:__ The whole build and install process should take a couple of hours.

 Unpack the Amber source code